devanfer02/find_your_rabraw22_certi/README.md

 2. Make a new branch and develop it there
 2. Make a commit and pull request
 3. Your pull request will be reviewed first before merging to master branch

-## What to fix or add
-1. Sometimes the PDF viewer works, sometimes it doesnt